 Almost all atmospheric emissions of ammonia (NH3) result from agricultural activities.
-Only a minor part of the total emission originates from stationary combustion (2.8 %), road transport (1.3 %), industrial processes (0.4 %) and waste (1.5 %).
+Only a minor part of the total emission originates from stationary combustion (2.8 %), road transport (1.2 %), industrial processes (0.4 %) and waste (0.9 %).
 The share for road transport was increasing during the 1990's and early 2000's due to increasing use of catalyst cars.
 In recent years, the share has been decreasing due to more advanced catalysts being implemented.

-The major part of the emission from agriculture stems from livestock manure (47 %) and the largest losses of ammonia occur during the handling of the manure in animal housing systems.
-The second largest agricultural source is agricultural soils contributing 46 % in 2016; this is mainly emissions from application of mineral fertiliser, application of animal manure and emissions from crowing crops.
-The total ammonia emission has decreased by 43 % since 1985.
+The major part of the emission from agriculture stems from livestock manure and agricultural soils (each 47 %).
+The largest source for manure management is losses of ammonia occur during the handling of the manure in animal housing systems.
+For agricultural soils, the emissions are mainly stemming from application of mineral fertiliser, application of animal manure and growing crops.
+The total ammonia emission has decreased by 39 % since 1990.